N-Uladzislau/N-Uladzislau/README.md

 Additional information about me
 </summary>

-* I'm doing Automation and Manual testing Testing of Web, Client/Server, Cloud Based, Desktop and Mobile Applications.
-Adept knowledge of SDLC, software testing and automation methods; Front-End and Back-End, regression and Performance testing.
+* Software QA Engineer with 7 years of experience in Quality Assurance, I have expertise in both Automation and Manual Testing of various applications (Web, Cloud, Client/Server, Desktop, Mobile).
+I am adept in Agile/SCRUM and familiar with SDLC, testing processes, and automation techniques (Front-End, API, Back-End, Performance, Regression).
+I have also worked extensively with Appium for automation testing of iOS and Android apps, as well as Xcode and Android Studio for mobile testing.
+With strong attention to detail, able to work independently or in a team environment

 * Education: QA Automation Engineer Course at Silicon Valley CA.
 * In my free time, I play Ice Hockey 🏒 and Soccer as well ⚽.